Photo: Kate Thomas

 Sida cooperates with universities and other higher education institutes via the Minor Field Studies scholarship programme.
 This programme provides students with the opportunity to conduct field studies in a developing country as the basis for exam work or a dissertation at advanced or research level.

 Both Swedish and foreign organisations offer volunteer work for young people.
 These include organisations like Internationella Arbetslag (the Swedish branch of Service Civil International), Individuell Människohjälp (a Swedish aid organisation) and AFS Intercultural Programmes.
-The Swedish Centre for International Youth Exchange programs for young people.
 These programmes are open to everyone.